 - To garner funds in support of research at the UCSF Helen Diller Comprehensive Cancer Research Center

-- To aid doctors in pursing a cure and provide financial assistance for innovation and progressive research
+- To aid doctors in pursuing a cure and provide financial assistance for innovation and progressive research

 - To provide scholarships to students who have overcome adversity in their journey for success in education